darreb/fa21-cse110-lab4/expose/javascript/part2.md

     h.
 NaN. '-' is a number only operation, so '3' gets mapped down to 3, and undefined is mapped to NaN.
 Any operation done between a number and NaN is NaN.<br />
 14. a. true, '2' becomes 2 and gets compared to 1<br />
     b. false, Both values are compared lexicographically.
 It will compare the first character of both strings to see which is greater.
 '2' > '1', so it returns false <br />
-    c. true, '2' gets converted to a 2 and gets compared to 2
+    c. true, '2' gets converted to a 2 and gets compared to 2<br />
-    d. false, '2' does not get converted and gets compared to 2
+    d. false, '2' does not get converted and gets compared to 2<br />
-    e. false, true is mapped to 1 when converted to an integer, then it gets compared to 2
+    e. false, true is mapped to 1 when converted to an integer, then it gets compared to 2<br />
-    f. true
+    f. true, Boolean(2) returns true with input 2, and true === true.<br />
+15. The difference between == and === is that == will try to convert one of the arguments to an appropriate type in order to compare both values as if they're the same type, but === will do no such conversion and will just compare the two values as different types.
+17. [ 2, 4, 6 ].
+We pass in the array and doSomething function into modifyArray.
+In modifyArray, we have a newArr that we push our result into.
+The result that we'll push will be based on our callback function.
+In this case, our callback function is doSomething, which multiplies the argument by 2 and returns it.
+This matches our result, as the elements of our array are now multiplied by 2.
+18. 1
+    4
+    3
+    2